Nylander's 3 goals help Maple Leafs outlast Bruins 6-5

+BOSTON (AP) -- William Nylander ended up with bragging rights over his good friend, David Pastrnak, and the Toronto Maple Leafs beat the Boston Bruins in a wild game.

-BOSTON (AP) -- William Nylander got his first career hat trick, James van Riemsdyk scored his second of the game to break a tie with 1:36 left and the Toronto Maple Leafs snapped a three-game losing streak with a 6-5 win over the Boston Bruins on Saturday night.
+Nylander got his first career hat trick, James van Riemsdyk scored his second of the game to break a tie with 1:36 left and the Maple Leafs snapped a three-game losing streak with a 6-5 win over the Bruins on Saturday night.

+''We've got to bring Pastrnak on the road with us all the time to every rink,'' Toronto coach Mike Babcock said. ''(Nylander) always wants to be better than 88, so we've just got to get an 88 on every team and he'll be unbelievable.''

 Connor Brown also scored for Toronto, which moved one point behind Boston for third place in the Atlantic Division.
 The Maple Leafs have played five fewer games than the Bruins.

+''That's definitely a night he will remember, for sure,'' Maple Leafs rookie Auston Matthews said. ''He was all over the puck.
+He obviously has an unbelievable shot, a really good release and he was able to utilize it on all three goals.''

-David Pastrnak scored two goals for Boston, and Ryan Spooner, Patrice Bergeron and Torey Krug each added one.
+Pastrnak scored two goals for Boston, and Ryan Spooner, Patrice Bergeron and Torey Krug each added one.
 Bergeron and Krug had power-play goals.

+The Bruins rallied from a 4-1 deficit and tied it at 5 late.

+''You're always disappointed when you lose a game like that,'' Boston coach Claude Julien said.

 Frederik Andersen stopped 36 shots for the Maple Leafs.